basho/machi/doc/humming-consensus-demo.md

   * The previous configuration used by `f2` was `upi [f2]`, i.e., `f2`
     was running in a chain of one.  `f2` noticed that `f1` and `f3` were now available and has started adding them to the chain.
-  * All new servers are always added to the tail of the chain.
+  * All new servers are always added to the tail of the chain in the repair list.
   * In eventual consistency mode, a UPI change like this is OK.
     * When performing a read, a client must read from both tail of the UPI list and also from all repairing servers.
     * When performing a write, the client writes to both the UPI server list and also the repairing list, in that order.
+      * I.e., the client concatenates both lists,
+      `UPI ++ Repairing`, for its chain configuration for the write.
   * Server `f2` will trigger file repair/re-sync shortly.
     * The waiting time for starting repair has been configured to be extremely short, 1 second.
 The default waiting time is 10